HlaingYamin/Python-GUI-Project/README.md

 # Python-GUI-Project
 This is my first python project named "Stock Management System for a Grocery".
-For more detail, please visit readme file.